minprog/uva-prog-ai/20 Problem sets/50 Adventure/10 Adventure.md

    sure that your program handles them correctly.
 If you're unsure about how some case should be handled, play with the version containing the stub code and make sure that your program operates in the same way.

+# <a id="Expectations">Expectations</a>

+At the end of the first week you have to submit a beta version that reads the data files and instantiates the AdvObject, AdvRoom, and AdvMotionTableEntry objects.
+The Adventure.java class should contain code that shows this works correctly; code that reads the data files, instantiates the objects, and then prints their contents.

+*You should submit this version on the submit tab before friday 17:00.* This means you'll have the second week to implement the commands and the remaining game code.